-Amazon Fire Stick
+Fire TV Stick

-The Fire TV Stick is Amazon’s basic model, serving up 1080p HD streaming in a tiny HDMI stick about the size of your standard USB flash drive.
-Costing just $39.99 and coming with Alexa Voice remote, the Fire Stick is a remarkable bargain.
+The Fire TV Stick is Amazon’s mid-range model, serving up 1080p HD streaming in a tiny HDMI stick about the size of your standard USB flash drive.
+At just $39.99, and including Alexa Voice remote, the Fire Stick is a remarkable bargain.

 Fire Stick 4K

 The 4K version supports Dolby Vision, HDR 10, HLG, and HDR10+, delivering the richest colors and darkest blacks from your Ultra HD content.
 This device also has Dolby Atmos sound for the most sonicly satisfying experience your sound system can deliver.

 With a maximum output resolution of 2160p and support for up to 60 frames per second, Fire TV Stick delivers crystal clear Ultra HD at a budget price.

 Fire TV Cube

 Also, Fire TV has an Ethernet port that allows you connect it directly to your modem and a USB port to connect an external storage device for streaming your existing music and video content off of a hard drive.

 The Fire TV Cube also has a built-in microphone and speaker, allowing it to work as an Alexa home hub.
 Control your smart devices, pull up your favorite show or music without your remote, or even call a friend.

 How much does it cost to use Amazon Fire Stick TV per month?

-There are no monthly fees associated with either the Amazon Fire Stick or Fire TV.
+There are no monthly fees associated with Amazon’s streaming devices.
 All you need to buy is the device itself and you’re good to go.
 Where things can get expensive is when you start adding various channels (like HBO) or subscription services like Netflix.